“The major reshuffle!”

 But the #1 way to reach more talent and maximize your results is to get more of your workforce involved via an app-based employee advocacy program.

 By centralizing all of your company content, employees can quickly locate and share the latest news, job opportunities, and employee content from your organization 💪

 Why would they share? 🤔

 As mentioned previously, authenticity is key and employees should be educated on the personal branding and social selling benefits that come with a social media presence.

-However, if you want more employees to get involved you can utilize gamification in the form of leaderboards and rewards to increase adoption and encourage continued use.
+However, if you want more employees to get involved you can utilize gamification in the form of leaderboards and rewards, to increase user adoption and encourage continued use.

 Employee Advocacy tools like DSMN8’s even offer opportunities for select employees to submit employee-generated content for company use.